yuvrajsingh833/GeM-WatchDog/README.md

 The local server will be up and running on `http://localhost:8000`.

 Please make sure all components are installed and running correctly to utilize the Gem Watchdog project fully.

-_Disclaimer: This project is a student innovation developed as part of the Smart Automation theme for the Ministry of Commerce and Industries.
-It is not affiliated with or endorsed by GeM or any other e-commerce platform._